Skip to main content

 Best Practices

-Start in Shadow Mode
+Start in Testing Mode

-New deployments should start in shadow mode:
+New deployments should start in testing mode:

 1. Agent processes real messages

-2. Responses saved as drafts/internal notes
+2. Responses can be saved as internal notes

 3. You review before going live